sumanmukherjee03/practice-and-katas/k8s/CKA/29-01-linux-networking-basics.README.md

 ip netns exec red ping 192.168.15.2 ip netns exec red arp
 ```
-You can sever the connection above by deleting one end of the cable (ie, by deleting one veth device) like so
+You can severe the connection above by deleting one end of the cable (ie, by deleting one veth device) like so
 `ip -n red link del veth-red`
 It automatically delete the other end of the cable, ie the veth-blue.